Rules

 There is no physical base running.
 Base runners are imaginary and move as follows:

-• Three bases on a double and triple.
-Both a double and triple ALWAYS clear the bases.
+- Three bases on a double and triple.
+Said differently, extra base hits ALWAYS clear the bases.

-• With two outs, all runners advance one extra base on an outfield single.
+- With two outs, all runners advance one extra base on an outfield single.
 Infield singles are not awarded the extra base.
 To be clear, balls deflected by an eligible infielder (see below) that roll into the outfield will be considered an outfield single and the extra base will be awarded.
-Balls deflected by an eligible infielder that either stay in the general infield area or stay in front of the infielder will be ruled an infield single and the extra base will not be awarded.
+Balls deflected by an eligible infielder that stay in the general infield area will be ruled an infield single and the extra base will not be awarded.

 Fielders and Double Plays